- Instructor(s): Cavaretta, Bruce

 - Category: Health Care

 The Emergency Medical Technician (EMT) program is a gateway to a career in the medical field.
 This program is designed to train pre-hospital workers who respond to medical trauma and emergencies, and/or transport the sick and injured to medical treatment centers.
-Currently, all eligible candidates trained in the REOC program may receive employment with Rural/Metro Medical Services (after successful completion of the program and meeting all employment requirements through Rural/Metro).
+Currently, all eligible candidates trained in the REOC program may receive employment with American Medical Response (after successful completion of the program and meeting all employment requirements through American Medical Response).

 The EMT certification is a pre-requisite for the paramedic program and a career in firefighting and is also valuable for those seeking careers in medicine, nursing and law enforcement since EMT’s are trained to manage scenes, render patient care and respond to various suspecting and unsuspecting emergencies.
 EMT’s are able to become paramedics and obtain a two-year degree in Paramedicine.
 Many EMT’s go on to become physicians, nurses, police officers, firefighters and management in various public safety careers.
 The EMT experience can open doors to endless possibilities leading to a successful career in the workforce.